Sansbib/QR-generator/README.md

 5. run "pip install -r requirements.txt"

-6. after all steps complete, run the program using this command "python main.py" make sure you already    install python
+6. after all steps complete, run the program using this command "python main.py"